ObolNetwork/obol-splits/README.md

 ![Obol Logo](https://obol.tech/obolnetwork.png)

-<h1 align="center">Obol Manager Contracts</h1>
+<h1 align="center">Obol Splits</h1>

-This repo contains Obol Manager smart contracts.
+This repo contains Obol Splits smart contracts.
 This suite of smart contracts and associated tests are intended to serve as a public good to to enable the safe and secure creation of Distributed Validators for Ethereum Consensus-based networks.

 ### Disclaimer

 The following smart contracts are provided as is, without warranty.
-Details of their audit can be consulted [here](https://docs.obol.tech/docs/next/sec/smart_contract_audit).
+Details of their audit can be consulted [here](https://docs.obol.tech/docs/sec/smart_contract_audit).

 ## Quickstart

 This repo is built with [foundry](https://github.com/foundry-rs/foundry), a rust-based solidity development environment, and relies on [solmate](https://github.com/Rari-Capital/solmate), an efficient solidity smart contract library.
-Read the docs on our [docs site](https://docs.obol.tech/docs/sc/introducing-obol-managers) for more information on what Distributed Validators are, and their smart contract lifecycle.
+Read the docs on our [docs site](https://docs.obol.tech/docs/next/sc/introducing-obol-splits) for more information on what Distributed Validators are, and their smart contract lifecycle.

 ### Installation